Non-perturbative Green's function method to determine the electronic spectral function due to electron-phonon interactions: Application to a graphene model from weak to strong coupling: Appendix

 \subsection{Comparison between P2 and exact analytical results}

-To better understand how our results compare to a non-adiabatic calculation, and to an exact perturbative result ($N_1,N_2 \rightarrow +\infty$ and $\d \rightarrow 0$), let us look at Fig.~\ref{fig:analytical_vs_pert}.
+To better understand how our results compare to an exact adiabatic and non-adiabatic calculation ($N_1,N_2 \rightarrow +\infty$ and $\d \rightarrow 0$), let us look at Fig.~\ref{fig:analytical_vs_pert}.
 It includes the analytical imaginary part of the self-energy in a conical model\cite{Calandra2007}, with the same slope around the Dirac point as in the tight-binding model, in the adiabatic and non-adiabatic cases.
 The self-energy in the tight-binding model should coincide very close to K, where the dispersion is linear.
 First, we notice that far away from K, the values are quite similar, so the adiabatic approximation works well.
 Second, the use of a finite SC and a finite $\d$ introduces some error.
 But we see that the adiabatic exact calculation (black curve) and the perturbative result (blue curve) are similar, again, not too close to K (where the Fermi level lies).